Grane Municipality

 is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the village of Trofors.
-There are several other villages including Fallmoen, Leiren, Majavatn, and Strendene.
-European route E6 highway and the Nordland Line run through the municipality from south to north.
+There are several other villages in the municipality including Fallmoen, Grane, Leiren, Majavatn, and Strendene.
+The European route E6 highway and the Nordland Line railway both run through the municipality from south to north.

-The 2004 km2 municipality is the 37th largest by area out of the 356 municipalities in Norway.
-Grane is the 302nd most populous municipality in Norway with a population of 1,461.
-The municipality's population density is 0.7 PD/km2 and its population has increased by 0.4% over the previous 10-year period.
+The 2004 km2 municipality is the 37th largest by area out of the 357 municipalities in Norway.
+Grane Municipality is the 304th most populous municipality in Norway with a population of 1,447.
+The municipality's population density is 0.7 PD/km2 and its population has decreased by 1.2% over the previous 10-year period.

 General information

-The municipality of Grane was established on 1 July 1927 when it was separated from the large municipality of Vefsn.
-Initially, Grane had 1,746 residents.
+The municipality of Grane was established on 1 July 1927 when it was separated from the large Vefsn Municipality.
+Initially, Grane Municipality had 1,746 residents.
 The municipal boundaries have not changed since then.